i-lateral/hashtagger/README.md

 ## Future Development

-This is intended as a proof of concept.
-In time it would be nice to add a method to add html "a" tags to the provided string.
+This lib covers all the basic functionality, but it would be nice to tweak the wrapping method so that it ignores tags that have already been wrapped in an element.